imandolatkia/imandolatkia/README.md

 ### Hi there 👋
 I'm Iman Dolatkia,
-Experienced Android developer and software engineer, Im Working as Android chapter lead in taaghche (best Persian ebook store)
+Experienced Android developer and software engineer.

-❤️ I love design patterns and uncle Bob's clean code.

 🎮 Game and football lover